ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar per element variable whose value ``s`` is the specified material's value ``m`` of the element on the specified parts.
-The function is defind as:
+The function is defined as:

 ``s = m``